kailashkarthik9/News-Crawler/README.md

 - Create a database and relations according to the schema diagram
 - Modify the default file locations for storing temporary crawl data and file repository
 - Run the CrawlController as a java application
+- Run the AnaphoraAndTagging as a java application
 ```

 ### Authors